Transiting Exoplanet Survey Satellite: Orbital dynamics

 TESS uses a novel highly elliptical orbit around the Earth with an apogee approximately at the distance of the Moon and a perigee of 108000 km.
 TESS orbits Earth twice during the time the Moon orbits once, a 2:1 resonance with the Moon.
 The orbit is expected to remain stable for a minimum of ten years.

 In order to obtain unobstructed imagery of both the northern and southern hemispheres of the sky, TESS utilizes a 2:1 lunar resonant orbit called P/2, an orbit that has never been used before (although Interstellar Boundary Explorer (IBEX) uses a similar P/3 orbit).
 The highly elliptical orbit has a 375000 km apogee, timed to be positioned approximately 90° away from the position of the Moon to minimize its destabilizing effect.
 This orbit should remain stable for decades and will keep TESS's cameras in a stable temperature range.
 The orbit is entirely outside the Van Allen belts to avoid radiation damage to TESS, and most of the orbit is spent far outside the belts.
-Every 13.70 days at its perigee of 108000 km, TESS downlinks to Earth over a period of approximately 3 hours the data it has collected during the just finished orbit.
+Every 13.70 days at its perigee of 108000 km, TESS transmits the data it collected during its most recent orbit back to earth via its downlink.
+This transmission occurs over a period of approximately three hours.